citrix/CitrixDeveloper-VSCode/README.md

 ## Feedback

 We are always interested in your feedback.
-You can either use our Github [issues](issues) or our [UserVoice](http://www.tinyurl.com/citrixuservoice) site for logging issues or requesting features.
+Please submit New [issues](issues) for logging issues or requesting features.
 We monitor both.
 If you would like to contact us directly you can use twitter [@citrixdeveloper](https://www.twitter.com/citrixdeveloper) or [@johnmcbride](http://www.twitter.com/johnmcbride)

 ## Roadmap